marcelosperez/WEB/CSS/009 Grouping Selectors/readme_selectors.md

 }
 ```

-Combining CSS selectors allows you to apply styles to specific elements on a webpage without adding new classes or IDs to your HTML.
-By using various combinators and chaining methods, you can create targeted rules for a cleaner and more efficient stylesheet. ✍️

-Grouping Selectors
-Grouping selectors is useful when you want to apply the same styles to multiple different elements.
-It's done by separating each selector with a

-comma (,).
-The rule

-h1, h2 { color: blueviolet; } will change the text color of all h1 and h2 elements to blueviolet.
-This method is a great way to save time and reduce redundant code in your CSS file.

-For example, to make all h1 and h2 headings on a page the same color, you would use:

-CSS

-h1, h2 {
-  color: blueviolet;
-}

 ## Descendant Selector
 The descendant selector targets an element that is a descendant of another element.
 The two selectors are separated by a single space.
 This rule applies the style to the descendant element as long as it is nested anywhere inside the ancestor element.
 This means it can be a child, a grandchild, or even deeper.